General Terms and Conditions of Business for Software Products and IT Services

 4. Standard Software Maintenance

 4.1 RIEGE maintains the standard software described in the quote, including relevant user documentation where applicable.
 Software maintenance is intended to maintain the functionality of the software but does not guarantee that the software will always work without errors or interruptions.

 4.2 A separate software license contract can cover the licensing of new program versions (hereinafter "version") that offer performance and functional enhancements by reprogramming significant portions of the software for a fee, including the option to use new technologies where applicable.

 5.1 The type and scope of the products and services provided by RIEGE during software development, customization and installation is described either in RIEGE's quote or in the implementation concept that RIEGE has developed for the customer on the basis of these terms and conditions.

-5.2 If the products and services are functional, RIEGE will provide the deliverable to the customer in the stipulated form and notify the customer in writing that it is functional.
-Acceptance of RIEGE's products and services requires the passage of a functional test that must be initiated within two weeks of receiving the notification and completed within another two weeks.
-If the deliverable essentially conforms to the contract, the customer must formally declare acceptance.
-However, acceptance is deemed to have taken place if the customer fails to declare acceptance within a specified, reasonable period despite not having discovered and justifiably reported to RIEGE a large number of simple defects or any defects that would prevent and/or significantly handicap the operation of the software.
+5.2 If the products and services are functional, RIEGE will provide the deliverable to the customer in the agreed form and notify the customer in writing that it is functional.
+Acceptance of RIEGE's products and services requires a successful functional test that must be initiated within two weeks of receiving the notification and completed within another two weeks.
+If the deliverable essentially conforms to the Contract, the customer must formally declare acceptance.
+However, acceptance is deemed to have taken place if the customer fails to declare acceptance within a specified, reasonable period despite not having discovered and justifiably reported to RIEGE a large number of simple defects or any defects that would prevent and/or significantly impede the operation of the software.

 5.3 The contracting parties can stipulate, in writing, acceptance criteria that must be met during the functional test, and the software is deemed to have failed the functional test if it fails to meet these criteria.